 PELVIC EXAM AND PAP SMEAR

-- Women who are sexually active should be screened for chlamydia infection up until age 25.
-Women 26 years and older should be screened if at high risk.
+Women who are sexually active and at high risk should be screened for chlamydia infection.
 This can be done during a pelvic exam.

-- The ACS recommends a skin exam as part of a periodic exam by your provider, if it is indicated.
+The American Cancer Society recommends a skin exam as part of a periodic exam by your provider, if it is indicated.

-- The USPSTF does not recommend for or against performing a skin self-exam.
+The U.S. Preventive Services Task Force (USPSTF) does not recommend for or against performing a skin self-exam.